gulerS/AuditElasticsearchExample/README.md

 # AuditElasticsearchExample

-### Track database update entity and push to Elasticsearch when context save changes
+### Track database "updated entity" and push to Elasticsearch when context save changes.

 ## What configurations includes in Dockerfile?